 - "We are here by choice.
 We are here because we want to help our community.
 To be able to do that, to provide food and help keep the virus from spreading – we are part of history."

-- In addition to food distribution and other emergency and essential services, San Jose Conservation Corps have built xxx emergency shelters to support xxx.
+- In addition to food distribution and other emergency and essential services, San Jose Conservation Corps has built and is managing emergency shelters to support the homeless population.

 Fire season is upon us and fires don’t care about COVID-19: local corps across the state are continuing to prepare for fire season through fire fuel reduction services.
 Conservation Corps North Bay

-Disaster ResponseSequoia Conservation Corps supports the elders in their community, disinfecting senior centers, packaging and delivering over 700 meals a week, and doing wellness checks.
+Disaster ResponseSequoia Community Corps supports the elders in their community, disinfecting senior centers, packaging and delivering over 700 meals a week, and doing wellness checks.

 Corpsmember Support"Our case managers are checking in with all our corpsmembers at least twice a week, seeing if there are any needs we can fill.
 We do Safeway runs to pick up food and then distribute those items.
 We’re also offering twice a week in-person food pantries.
 We’re figuring out how to do distance learning and mini workshops and helping them find other jobs, get their resumes polished, get all their certificates in place."

 "We are still taking care of school sites.
-You still have parents coming to pick up lunches and school work – do you want them to come to a dead, deserted looking site, or have it look beautiful, green, irrigated, and mowed down?
-We make sure the bushes aren’t growing into the doorways, trees aren’t falling on buildings.
+We make sure the bushes aren’t growing into doorways and trees don’t fall onto buildings.
 It’s important to keep people’s morale up, for the students to know they’re coming back to the same school they left, not some deserted looking school."- Mike Totten, Greater Valley Conservation Corps

 Disaster ResponseConservation Corps of Long Beach erects industrial tents to serve as temporary medical facilities at the Port of Long Beach.